alessandrocarrese/circadian-hacks/papers/07_scone_melanopsin_hunger_dopamine.md

 | Sleep disorders | Strong positive | Circadian + arousal disruption |
 | Depression | Positive | Dopamine depletion after chronic elevation |

 These associations are typically attributed to content (social media, gaming) or behavioral displacement (reduced exercise).
-The S/M hypothesis suggests a **photobiological mechanism independent of content**—the light itself may drive pathology regardless of what is displayed.
+The S/M hypothesis suggests a **photobiological mechanism independent of content**-the light itself may drive pathology regardless of what is displayed.

 ### 4.8 Why 445nm?